Serialcomms/Raspberry-Pico-SDK2-USB-Joystick/README.md

 All interrupt-driven, no background task required.

-A Serial/CDC version is in testing.
+A Serial/CDC version is [available here](https://github.com/Serialcomms/Raspberry-Pico-USB-Serial_BETA)

 ### Usage